ACADEMIC PROGRESS STANDARDS FAQS

 A: Yes.
 Once grades are posted at the end of a respective term, Lane will send an email notification to any student not meeting Academic Progress Standards.

-Special Note: Make certain your current e-mail address is reflected in myLane and Moodle, and that you check your email often.
+Special Note: Make certain your current email address is reflected in myLane and Moodle, and that you check your email often.

 Q: Do I have to complete the intervention before I can enroll in future courses?

-A: Yes, once a student is on Alert Status 1, 2, or 3, a registration hold will be placed on their record.
+A: Yes, once a student is on Alert Status 1, 2, or 3, or Academic Dismissal, a registration hold will be placed on their record.
 In order to make schedule changes to a current term in progress or enroll in future terms, a student MUST complete the appropriate intervention.
 See the chart on the Academic Progress Standards procedure page.

 Q: Will my Financial Aid be impacted?

 A: Possibly.
-Financial Aid - Satisfactory Academic Progress Standards may also apply to those who are receiving and/or applying for aid.
-Financial Aid SAP standards are not exactly the same as Academic Progress Standards, though they can seem similar.
+Financial Aid - Satisfactory Academic Progress Standards also apply to those who are receiving and/or applying for aid.
+Financial Aid SAP standards are not exactly the same as Academic Progress Standards, although they are similar.
 Consult with an Enrollment and Student Financial Services staff member (Building 1 Lobby) if you have questions about your Financial Aid SAP status.
 You can compute your Financial Aid SAP, by using the Financial Aid SAP Calculator.
 If a student continually meets the Academic Progress Standards, the cumulative GPA and completion rate will always be ablve the minimum standards for Financial Aid SAP.

 Q: What happens once I complete an intervention?

-A: A student will return to Good Standing in the Academic Progress Standards system, and be allowed to make schedule changes to the current term and register for future terms (as long as the student has no other registration holds).
+A: A student will have the Academic Progress Alert registration hold removed, and be allowed to make schedule changes to the current term and register for future terms (as long as the student has no other registration holds).

-Special Note: Good Standing in Academic Progress Standards is not the same as Good Standing in the Financial Aid SAP standards.
+Special Note: Status in Academic Progress Standards is not the same as Status in the Financial Aid SAP standards.
 Know your status in each area.